velbus/packetprotocol/README.md

 * set the seventh data byte to the fourth databyte to write

 Example for 4RYLD
-* Module address 0x4D
+* module address 0x4D
-* Memory address 0x00E4 (4 bytes so it extends to 0x00E7)
+* memory address 0x00E4 (4 bytes so it extends to 0x00E7)
-* First four letters of the module name (skipping one since the first letter falls under the previous memory address)
+* first four letters of the module name (skipping one since the first letter falls under the previous memory address)

 ![Write data block](https://github.com/velbus/packetprotocol/raw/master/img/write-data-block-packet.jpg "Write data block")